-- Increased awareness on the importance of a secure energy supply - National Policy Report -The NEPD Group recommends that the President direct the Secretary of Energy to develop next-generation technology-including hydrogen and fusion. - HR-4 to provide for security and diversity in the energy supply - Link between economic growth and stable/affordable energy - Global Climate Change and pressure from other nations for U. S. participation in CO2 emission reduction. - Energy Independence is becoming an issue for the U.S.
+- Increased awareness on the importance of a secure energy supply - National Policy Report -The NEPD Group recommends that the President direct the Secretary of Energy to develop next-generation technology-including hydrogen and fusion. - HR-4 to provide for security and diversity in the energy supply - Link between economic growth and stable/affordable energy - Global Climate Change and pressure from other nations for U. S. participation in CO2 emission reduction. - Will Energy Independence become an issue for the U.S.?